lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

-complete source code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact all the notices that refer to this License and to the absence of any warranty; and distribute a copy of this License along with the Library.
+complete source code as you receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice and disclaimer of warranty; keep intact projectsAndUsers the notices that refer to this License and to the absence of any warranty; and distribute a copy of this License along with the Library.